Smatek1001/AI_DnD/Characters/NPCs/Kyssra.md

 * **Current Location:** Stationed at the entrance or on nearby rooftops overlooking the [[Whispering Door]].
 * **Recent Events:** Has noticed a marked increase in suspicious activity near the [[Whispering Door]] following a recent Guild heist.
 * **Relevant Quests:** Can be a source of ambient information regarding who comes and goes from the Whispering Door, or who is currently under the Guild's surveillance.
-* **Potential Plot Hooks:** Kyssra might spot Vaelin attempting to infiltrate the Guild's territory; she could be bribed or coerced into providing a distraction; she might be targeted by a rival faction seeking to bypass the Guild's security.
+* **Potential Plot Hooks:** Kyssra might spot [[Vaelin Shadowleaf]] attempting to infiltrate the Guild's territory; she could be bribed or coerced into providing a distraction; she might be targeted by a rival faction seeking to bypass the Guild's security.

 ## VIII.
 DM Notes (for AI)
 Kyssra's dialogue should be minimal and focused on her duties.
 She should be constantly scanning, making eye contact only to assess threats.
 If Vaelin is observed, her reaction should be quick and discreet, alerting Guild members without drawing public attention.
 Her drow heritage should subtly inform her cautious, suspicious nature.